CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab06.md

       ![A screenshot of Refresh Details](../media/Aspose.Words.8e9803f1-24d8-45d0-b7f3-d4af1b019516.006.png)

-7. Let’s navigate away by clicking on the **X** on the top right corner.
+7. Let’s navigate away by clicking on the **X** in the top right corner.
 You will be navigated back to the **dataflow settings page**.
 8. Under Gateway connection, expand **Data source credentials**.
 A list of connections used in the dataflow is displayed.
 In this case, Lakehouse and ADLS.
    1. **Lakehouse:** This is the connection to ingest data from Dataflow.
    1. **ADLS:** This is the connection to the ADLS source data.